Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition

-In the literature, there are evidences that even in the local field theory, under certain conditions (e.g. thermal field Wightman function in a uniformly accelerated frame or in a uniformly rotating frame; see discussions in \cite{Barman:2021oum,Chowdhury:2019set}), the use of Minkowski decomposition leads to the non-equilibrium condition while breaking the time translational invariance in Wightman function.
-In regard to the mode decomposition of fields, apart from Minkowski decomposition, Unruh showed that in a uniformly accelerated frame a particular combination of Rindler modes belonging from both the right and left Rindler wedges, provides a well behaved {\it i.e} analytic and bounded solution to the field.
-These are known as Unruh modes in literature \cite{Unruh:1976db}.
-Interestingly Unruh modes share the same vacuum as the Minkowski modes which implies that the annihilation operator corresponding to the Minkowski modes also annihilates the Unruh modes \cite{Unruh:1976db,birrell}.
-It can also be shown that the Rindler creation and annihilation operators can be written in terms of the Unruh creation and annihilation operators \cite{Unruh:1976db,birrell}.
-In various instances (e.g. thermal Wightman function in Rindler frame \cite{Barman:2021oum,1,Chowdhury:2021ieg}), it has been observed that the corresponding Wightman functions have a natural time translational invariance with respect to the Rindler proper time when evaluated using the Unruh mode decomposition.
-However such invariance is absent when one determines the same using the Minkowski mode decomposition.
-This makes the Unruh decomposition an advantageous tool in order to maintain the thermal equilibrium in the accelerated frame.
-Since the whole idea of UF effect is to understand the observer dependent thermal nature of Minkowski vacuum, it is probably customary to construct a theoretical model in thermal equilibrium so that the thermodynamical entities, like temperature, can be well defined.
-Hence the decomposition of fields in Rindler frame in terms of the Unruh modes and Unruh operators becomes a natural choice in the relevant circumstances.
+A Thermodynamic definition of temperature is well defined in equilibrium condition.
+Although there have been a few attempts (see \cite{Jou:2003}) to define an effective temperature in a nonequilibrium system, they lack a concrete theoretical framework.
+Therefore the identification of thermodynamic quantities as obtained in \cite{Gim:2018rcy} are not free of ambiguity.
+Unruh showed in \cite{Unruh:1976db} that a particular combination of right and left Rindler modes gives rise to a well-behaved, {\it i.e.} analytic and bounded, solution to the field.
+These are known as Unruh modes in literature.
+Unruh modes share the same vacuum as the Minkowski modes and thus the Unruh annihilation operator annihilates the Minkowski states \cite{Unruh:1976db,birrell}.
+Similarly, the Rindler creation and annihilation operators can be written in terms of the Unruh creation and annihilation operators \cite{Unruh:1976db,birrell}.
+In various instances (e.g. thermal Wightman function in Rindler frame \cite{Barman:2021oum,1,Chowdhury:2021ieg}), it has been observed that the Wightman functions have a natural time translational invariance with respect to the Rindler proper time when derived using the Unruh mode decomposition.
+This makes the Unruh quantization a useful tool to maintain the thermal equilibrium in accelerated frame.
+This thermal equilibrium aids in determining the thermodynamical entities (temperature, entropy etc.) without any ambiguity.
+As in LNI-NLT, the Minkowski quantization destroys the thermal equillibrium \cite{Gim:2018rcy}, therefore we expect that the same can be restored by implementing the Unruh quantization.